Mesh Denoising and Inpainting using the Total Variation of the Normal and a Shape Newton Approach: Total Variation of the Normal Vector

-holds.
-Compared to the common definition of the discrete total variation semi-norm in imaging, which involves the absolute value of the difference of neighboring function values, the $\arccos$ in \eqref{eq:reformulation_of_geodesic_distance} appears to be highly non-linear.
-However, it agrees with the geodesic distance and is thus the natural extension of the absolute value of the difference for $\Sphere^2$-valued data.
-In addition, \eqref{eq:reformulation_of_geodesic_distance2} can be viewed as the signed distance between neighboring normal vectors.
+Compared to the common definition of the discrete total variation semi-norm in imaging, which involves the absolute value of the difference of function values on neighboring cells, the term $\abs{(\logarithm{\bn_+}{\bn_-}) \cdot \bmu_+}$ in \eqref{eq:Discrete_TV_log_novel} appears to be highly nonlinear.
+However, it agrees with the geodesic distance in \eqref{eq:Discrete_TV_log} and is thus the natural extension of the absolute value of the difference for $\Sphere^2$-valued data.
+In addition, \eqref{eq:reformulation_of_geodesic_distance2} can be viewed as the signed distance between neighboring normal vectors, and $\sign \paren(){\bmu_+ \cdot \bn_-}$ distinguishes the convex from the concave situation; see \cref{figure:Co-Normal}.

-To illustrate this behaviour, let $\alpha\in\paren[auto](){-\pi,\pi}$ be the angle between the normal vectors of two neighbouring triangles $T^+$ and $T^-$, such that $\alpha=0$ refers to the case where the two triangles are co-planar, $\alpha<0$ represents the concave situation and $\alpha>0$ the convex one.
-Without loss of generality, the two normal vectors can be parametrized by